rafael-rivero/rafael-rivero/README.md

 I'm Ralph, and welcome to my (what I hope eventually reflects a satisfying, epic progression arc of a solid software developer) repository.
 While I have a long way to go, I learn from my mistakes quickly, and will be pushing more code, now with a wiser, even-handed approach to using LLMs as a learning tool.
 So, expect frequent changes to this README, as my personal projects focus changes with the wind.
 I will continue with the fun, low-level programming and emulation projects, but they don't put food on the table, so I'll see what that newfangled AI stuff is all about...

-> *“I move fast to explore, then go deep to refine.”*

 ---

 <!-- Badges -->